israa-hub/-OOP-Data-Cleaning-Pipeline-Manager-Salary-Survey/README.md

    - Open the `DataCleaningManagerSalarySurvey.ipynb` file using Jupyter.
    - Run each cell in order to explore the data and follow the full cleaning pipeline.
    - Make sure the dataset file `manager_salary_survey.csv` is in the same folder as the notebook.
 If it's missing, the code         will not work correctly.

+This is a **simple student project** — it does not include advanced validation, security, or styling.